redis/redis-doc/commands/expire.md

 @integer-reply, specifically:

 * `1` if the timeout was set.
-* `0` if the timeout was not set. e.g. key doesn't exist, or operation skipped due to the provided arguments.
+* `0` if the timeout was not set. e.g. key doesn't exist, or when the operation was skipped due to the provided arguments.

 @examples